canro91/canro91.github.io/_posts/2020-07-28-AnotherTwoCSharpIdioms.md

 series: C# idioms
 ---

+In this part of the C# idioms serie, we have one idiom to organize versions of commands, events or view models.
+And another idiom, on coditionals inside `switch` statements.

 ### Separate versions of commands and events using namespaces and static classes

-When working with CQRS, you need to support versions of your commands and queries.
+When working with Command Query Responsibility Segregation (CQRS), sometimes you need to support versions of your commands and queries.
 For example, you need to add new properties or remove old ones.
 You don't want to mess with your existing commands and queries.
+Also, it applies to request and response view models in your API projects.

 One alternative is to encode the version number in the class name itself.
 For example, `DoSomethingCommandV2`.

 For better organization, you can group your commands and queries inside a namespace.
 This namespace's name will contain the version number.
-But, someone could  use one version instead of the other.
+But, someone could use one version instead of the other by mistake.
 In this situation, a named alias comes handy.

 ```csharp
 namespace Commands.V2